flipstone/orville/docs/README.md

 ## Why Orville?

 Orville is not meant to replace existing PostgreSQL libraries in the Haskell ecosystem, but to complement them.
-It has the power to satsify most experienced Haskell developers but strives to remain approachable to newcomers despite this.
+It has the power to satisfy most experienced Haskell developers but strives to remain approachable to newcomers despite this.
 Orville's API is rich enough to be used in production on large and sophisticated applications, but avoids complicated type-level programming.
-If your application is too large to reasonably write all your SQL statements by hand yet doesn't require absolute type-safety between your custom SQL statements result sets and the Haskell types they decode into, Orville may be the right choice for you.
+If your application is too large to reasonably write all your SQL statements by hand yet doesn't require absolute type-safety between your custom SQL statements, their result sets and the Haskell types they decode into, Orville may be the right choice for you.

 ## Feature Overview